firefly-iii/docs/docs/docs/firefly-iii/support/telemetry.md

 If enabled you can see and remove what Firefly III has collected in the Administration area of your Firefly III installation.

+Firefly III sends the collected meta data to a virtual machine hosted by Azure.
+Your data is not sent to Google or Yandex or whatever.

 ## How do I enable telemetry?

 If you want Firefly III to collect and submit telemetry data, you must set the `SEND_TELEMETRY` environment variable to `true`.
 Telemetry will then be collected for all users.
 Make sure you notify other users that this is happening.